 Urbanization causes unique problems unknown and hard to imagine in non-urban settings.
 A great city’s problems, its messiness, is an unavoidable product of ordinary people trying to better their situation when knowledge is imperfect.
 Experiment is necessary in that case, but experiment entails trial-and-error, disappointment, and apparent chaos.
 A city is creative not only because it is able to successfully address most of those problems in unpredictable ways – which is the result as well as the cause of emergent social orders – but because a creative city actually causes the problems that it needs solve.
 Novel problems, novel solutions.
 An organism without problems is dead.

-This chapter focused on large-scale constructivist responses to the problems that many believe are caused by urbanization.
-It analyzed and evaluated those responses from a Jacobsian perspective, in which the worst errors of urban planning and policy-making stem from treating a complex, dynamic city as either a problem of simplicity or disorganized complexity rather than one of organized complexity.

-The designs of Howard, Le Corbusier, Wright all reflect a rationalist constructivist mindset in which the designer-architect-planners impose a comprehensive vision onto the living flesh of a city – or attempt to create an entirely new settlement out of whole cloth – in just this way.
-They err precisely in proposing border vacuums, cataclysmic money, and superficial order.
-They fail to account for the microfoundations that enable people in cities to discover, solve, and cope with the inevitable problems that come with the astonishing benefits of city life.
-While their intent may be to bring order (on their terms) to the messiness of dynamic urban environments, their plans typically ignore or discount imperfect knowledge, genuine change, and the resourcefulness and unruliness of ordinary people.
-The consequence is to stifle the creativity unique to a great city.
+The designs of Howard, Le Corbusier, and Wright all reflect a rationalist constructivist mindset in which the designer-architect-planners impose a comprehensive vision onto the living flesh of a city – or attempt to create an entirely new settlement out of whole cloth – in just this way.
+They err precisely in proposing border vacuums, cataclysmic money, and pretended order because a single human mind, no matter how brilliant, cannot fully comprehend, let alone design, the fine structure of a complex social order.
+They fail to account for the “street-level” microfoundations that enable people in cities to discover, solve, and cope with the inevitable problems that come with the astonishing benefits of city life.
+While their intent may be to bring order (on their terms) to the messiness of dynamic urban environments, their plans typically ignore or discount imperfect knowledge, trial-and-error, genuine change, and the resourcefulness and unruliness of ordinary people.
+The result is to stifle the creativity unique to a great city.
 In short, they do not appreciate the nature of a living city as an emergent, spontaneous order.
-As Hayek (1959: 523) has put it, their position – with their authoritarian abuse of property rights and neglect of the signaling role of prices – could be characterized as “anti-economic”; and in that sense, contrary to reason, rightly understood.

 Works Cited